derek-dchu/Java/notes/oop.md

 	2. B & A have same methodName
 	3. B & A have same params
 	4. RT B "is a" RT A
-	5. B has higher than or equal to accessibility A
+	5. B has higher than or equal to the accessibility of A
 	6. Exception of B "is a" Exception of A, and only for checked exception.

-	* Covariant return type: method can be override by changing the return type if the return type is subclass type which is a covariant return type (>= Java 5).
+	* Covariant return type: method can be overridden by changing the return type if the return type is subclass type which is a covariant return type (>= Java 5).

 	```java
 	class A {}